What is POS Menu Management ?

 POS Menu Management is the process of updating and controlling menu items, pricing, and availability through a POS system to ensure accuracy across all ordering channels.

-Menu management is one of those areas in restaurants that directly decides how smooth or chaotic daily operations feel.
+Menu management is one of those areas in restaurants that quietly decides how smooth or chaotic daily operations feel.
 When menus are outdated, prices are inconsistent, or items remain live despite being unavailable, the impact shows up everywhere.
 Orders go wrong.
 Staff get confused.
 Customers lose trust.
 Managers spend time fixing mistakes instead of running the business.

 Restaurants typically face issues in three areas.